johnstownoralhistories/johnstownoralhistories.github.io/_items/Shoulta-Karen-Oral-History-001.md

 Alexis: Do you think, so it wasn't, was it like normal to have people's like fathers going away for work?

-Karen: I would say no. I would say a lot of people just stayed until like the layoff was over, the strike was over.
+Karen: I would say no. I would say a lot of people just stayed until, like the layoff was over, the strike was over.
 I mean, you know, when you talk about talking to people, I mean, so, you know, my life really was when I went to school, I saw people at school, but then I never really saw them again.

 Like, you know, there weren't homework studies, you didn't go to people's houses, didn't really talk on the phone, so it's not like I had friends or friendships.
 I guess it's a weird way to put it, but, you know, and for my parents' friends, nobody had a girl that was my age.
 So even when the families, you know, like I said, my dad, my parents' friends would get together and help each other when they would get together and they would like, you know, have an evening and the parents, they all played canasta, they played cards, and us kids all played together, like there was nobody my age.